Student Accommodation in Darwin

 Weather and Temperature

 Darwin has a tropical savanna climate with distinct wet and dry seasons and the average maximum temperature is similar all year round.
 Darwin’s average temperature ranges from 24.7 - 32 °C (76.5 - 89.6°F).
 The summers are actually much rainier than the winters in Darwin!
 January is considered to be the heaviest month when it comes to rainfall.
 However, people in the Top End consider the weather in January and February as the most beautiful time of year.
-The dry season runs from about May to September, during which nearly every day is sunny, and afternoon relative humidity averages around 30%.
 In the coolest months of June and July, the daily minimum temperature can get as low as 14 °C (57 °F), but it rarely falls below 10 °C (50 °F).
 However, outer suburbs away from the coast can occasionally experience temperatures as low as 5 °C (41 °F) in the dry season.

 What to Pack and Darwin Local Timing

 Despite the warmth in Darwin, when having your student accommodation in Darwin, you will need to pack clothes that are suitable for rainy weather, as the annual rainy season runs from October to April.
 You need to pack some gear to protect you from the water such as rain boots, umbrellas, raincoats, ponchos, and hats.
 GMT+9:30 is Darwin’s local timing so you should also keep this in mind when booking your travels and student accommodation in Darwin.